BenQ unveils new entertainment monitors in India

-New Delhi, Dec 26 : Taiwanese electronics company BenQ has launched two new eye-care entertainment monitors in the Indian market at a starting price of Rs 29,999.
+New Delhi: Taiwanese electronics company BenQ has launched two new eye-care entertainment monitors in the Indian market at a starting price of Rs 29,999.

 EW3280U (32-inch) and EW2780Q (27-inch) come with enhanced HDRi technology, customised speakers from the ‘treVolo’ team of audiophile experts, brightness and colour temperature-sensing ‘Brightness Intelligence Plus’.